tomsong00/LAGA/README.md

 # LAGA
+This is a repository of data and source code.

- Learning Adaptive Genetic Algorithm for Earth Electromagnetic Satellite Scheduling
+Title: Learning Adaptive Genetic Algorithm for Earth Electromagnetic Satellite Scheduling